workfloworchestrator/orchestrator-core/docs/architecture/application/scaling.md

 ### Implementing the worker

 The orchestrator-core needs to know what workflows a user has defined.
 This information is only available in the actual application using the orchestrator-core.
 Here we will use an example as used withing SURF.
-The files is called tasks.py.
+The file is called tasks.py.
 First we define our own class derived from the Celery base class:

 ```python